pshp/url-shortener/README.md

 { "url": "https://example.com" }
 ```

-Response: **201 Created or 200 OK if the record already exists** and the generated code.
+Response: **201 Created** and the generated code or the existing record.

 ### Resolve a short URL